Cavalcade (1933 film): Production

 Fox Movietone newsreel cameramen were sent to London to record the original stage production as a guide for the film adaptation.

 Frank Borzage was originally going to direct, but he departed in June 1932 to work on another project.
 Fox production head Winfield Sheehan decided to use a British director due to the film's setting, and Frank Lloyd was brought on board.
 Production took place from early October to November 29, 1932.

 The film was one of the first to use the words "damn" and "hell", as in "Hell of a lot".
 These had been used in the play.
 There was concern at the Hays Office that this could set a precedent.
 Fox president Sidney Kent was quoted saying the mild profanity "could not offend any person; and, after all, that was the real purpose of the Code.
 And as far as the use creating a precedent which might be followed by other producers is concerned, the best answer would be that anyone who could make a picture as good as Cavalcade might be justified in following the precedent."
+The precedent was codified by the Hays Office six years later, in advance of the release of Gone with the Wind, which features the most famous use of "damn" in an early American film.

 The film premiered in New York City on January 5, 1933, but did not go into general theatrical release until April 15.